Taking a Sahara Desert tour and riding camels into the orange-hued sand dunes was a big bucket list item of mine.

 Whatever the reason, when I was in Morocco I spent nearly two days of my life in a van from Marrakech to the Sahara Desert.
 Was it worth it?
-As the kids say… it’s complicated.
+Well… it’s complicated.

 Like with much of my Moroccan experience, there were some serious highs and lows, and I wish I had been better aware of what the Sahara tour would actually entail — which is why I’ve written this post for you.

-So, if you’re wondering if a Sahara Desert tour is worth the money, I’m here to break it down for you – the good, the bad, and the truly WTF.
+If you’re wondering if a Sahara Desert tour is worth the money, I’m here to break it down for you – the good, the bad, and the truly WTF experiences I had along the way.

 Without further ado, here are the top 15 things I wish somebody told me before my Morocco desert tour.